josephestes/AdmissionImproved/README.md

 # AdmissionImproved

-This program decides whether requirements have been met based on user input.
+This program decides whether "admission" requirements have been met based on user input.

-### Program Guidelines:
+### Program Logic:

-- Modify the previous [Admission Program](https:\\github.com\josephestes\Admission) to check for reasonable inputs (or reject un-reasonable ones) such as a negative GPA/test score, a GPA of 10, and a test score of more than 100.
+- Using the previous [Admission Program](https:\\github.com\josephestes\Admission), check for reasonable inputs (or reject un-reasonable ones) such as
+  1. Negative GPA or test scores
+  2. A GPA of 10
+  3. A test score of more than 100
 - Remain in a loop until a valid input is entered, then exit the loop